lo1ol/DarkroomTimer/README.md

         - [SSR-41FDA](https://aliexpress.com/item/1005007299427443.html)
     * If you don't want to use timer with low wattage lamps (LED): you can buy [this popular 5V SSR](https://aliexpress.com/item/33005799623.html).
 This one has leakage in turned off state, and it's enough to power on the lamp
 9. Red LCD 1602:
     * [LCD without I2C adapter](https://aliexpress.com/item/1709948156.html).
 Has really good angle of view compare to next one, but harder to solder.
-Requires additioal resistor 2.2kOm (value could be differ from mine).
+Requires additional resistor 2.2kOm (value could be differ from mine).
 You could solder with own I2C adapter
     * [LCD with I2C adapter](https://aliexpress.com/item/32906948449.html).
 Most convinient option, but not so good contrast.
 Need to soldure just 5 pins.
 You can adjust contrst on the I2C module
 10. [Sustain pedal as footswitch](https://aliexpress.com/item/1005008834402930.html) (Optional).
 You could buy other one.
 It has to be normally-open or has polarity switch.